Success through corporate blogging or the great blog death?

 Use the blog as a time saving archive

-And even more: One finds the information even after years again.
+And what's more: you can still find the information after years.
 For example through the search engines.
-If you are looking for something, you probably first go to Google.
-And how often do you find entries from Facebook pages or profiles?
-But rather rare.
-Blogs, on the other hand, often appear pretty far in the search results.
-I was already being interviewed on posts that I had written years ago - they just googled me.
+If you're looking for anything, you probably turn to Google first.
+And how often do you find entries from Facebook-Pages or Profiles?
+But rarely.
+Blogs, on the other hand, tend to appear fairly high up in search results.
+I was interviewed this way on posts I wrote years ago - I was just googled.

-Even you can find old posts, comments, discussions in this way - all the more, if you look at the blogging on a clear structure and tag the posts reasonably.
-Imagine that years ago you read an exciting article and thought about it a few times.
-If you found him on Twitter or Facebook, you have little chance of finding the article again.
+You can also find old posts, comments, and discussions in this way - all the more if you keep a clear structure when blogging and tag the posts properly.
+Imagine you read an exciting article years ago and thought about it a few years ago.
+If you can find him on Twitter or Facebook you have little chance of finding the article again.

 Find information with a few clicks and search function

 In the blog, however, just a few clicks or a good search function are sufficient, depending on the order.
 For me, my blog is therefore not just a communication tool, but also my personal archive of topics, in which I collect topics and contacts who I can refer to later.
 In the long term, blogging is the far more sustainable and effective form of communication and also part of personal knowledge management

 The personal knowledge management is undeniable in our information-intensive times to the core competence.
 And a blog offers all the necessary tools - here is an overview: